Jacksonville Aviation Accident Attorneys

 Air travel is the safest form of transportation, but when aviation accidents do occur, they are often disastrous and claim numerous lives.
 They also present complex legal and technical issues that cannot be resolved by most personal injury law firms.
 It takes a team of lawyers with specific experience and skill in aviation law to provide effective legal counsel.

-Spohrer Dodd has a history of success in representing clients in Florida, across the U.S., and internationally who have been seriously injured or have lost loved ones in aviation accidents.
+Spohrer Dodd Trial Attorneys has a history of success in representing clients in Florida, across the U.S. and internationally who have been seriously injured or have lost loved ones in aviation accidents.
 Our aviation accident lawyers in Jacksonville include board-certified aviation specialists and Federal Aviation Administration (FAA)-licensed airplane/helicopter pilots.

-We have the training and experience to competently handle private, commercial, and military aviation accident cases.
+We have the training and experience to competently handle private, commercial and military aviation accident cases.
 We know what state, federal, and/or international laws may apply and how to help you seek fair compensation.
-Call our Jacksonville aviation accident lawyers today at (904) 637-7721 for your free consultation.
+Call our Jacksonville aviation accident lawyers today at 888-577-8705 for your free consultation.

 Our firm handles all types of aviation accidents, including those that involve: